EMDR-Informed Trauma Therapy In Adelaide

 EDMR THERapy

-This bilateral stimulation is crucial as it is believed to facilitate the brain’s natural healing mechanisms, akin to the processes occurring during REM sleep.
-By activating these neural mechanisms, EMDR helps reduce the emotional intensity of traumatic memories, making them less distressing for the individual.
+Bilateral stimulation is believed to facilitate the brain's natural information processing and healing mechanisms, similar to processes that occur during REM sleep.
+By engaging these neural processes, EMDR therapy and EMDR-informed approaches may help reduce the emotional intensity of traumatic memories, supporting their integration and making them feel less distressing and overwhelming for the individual.

 Impact on Trauma Processing